pritzal/exception-logger/README.md

 Installation
 To install the package, use pip:

-bash
-Copy code
-pip install exception-logger
+" pip install exception-logger "

 Usage
 Here's a basic example of how to use the Exception Logger in your application: